Rationale

 View raw markdown

-Agent Interface Discovery (AID) v1.0.0: Rationale and Trade-offs
+Agent Identity & Discovery (AID) v1.1: Rationale and Trade-offs

 1. Introduction

-This document provides the rationale behind the design decisions in the Agent Interface Discovery (AID) v1.0.0 specification.
+This document provides the rationale behind the design decisions in the Agent Identity & Discovery (AID) v1.1 specification.
 A technical specification defines what a standard is; this document explains why it is that way.
 It outlines the core philosophy, highlights the protocol's strengths, defines its intentional limitations, and discusses the alternatives that were considered and rejected.
 Understanding these trade-offs is crucial for implementers, critics, and future contributors to the standard.

 2. Core Philosophy: Pragmatism, Simplicity, and Decentralization